-John Proctor enters his eighth season as the head diving coach at Florida State having the highest honor any coach could merit on his resume – coaching an athlete in the Olympic Games.
+John Proctor enters his ninth season as the head diving coach at Florida State having the highest honor any coach could merit on his resume – coaching an athlete in the Olympic Games.

 Proctor, arrived in Tallahassee for the 2014-15 season from Midland, Texas, inheriting a talented crop of divers that included Katrina Young.
 He helped Young to an All-American honor on 1-meter on top of an ACC title.
 Young captured silver on platform before qualifying for the NCAA Championships.

 Following her collegiate career, Young remained under Proctor’s instruction as a member of the national team, working strictly on 10-meter events.

 Young competed in her second Olympics for Team USA in the women’s 10-meter platform, making the semifinals.
 She finished 13th at the Games in 2016.

 In the summer of 2019, Young brought home two bronze medals from the FINA World Championships, finishing third in the 10-meter synchro and the mixed team event.

 In addition to Young, Proctor has coached some of the greatest divers in Florida State history.